RemiLeGuin/trigger-dependency-injection/README.md

 ## Step 3: Install the unlocked package to test a new functionnality that use the defined previous trigger

-Clone the [TriggerDependenciesTest](https://github.com/RemiLeGuin/TriggerDependenciesTest) repository to your local machine
+-   Clone the [TriggerDependenciesTest](https://github.com/RemiLeGuin/TriggerDependenciesTest) repository to your local machine.

-Connect to the default org used before
+-   Connect to the default org used before.

-Install the repo content as an unlocked package:
+-   Install the repo content as an unlocked package:
 ```
 sfdx force:package:create --name "Trigger Dependencies Test" --description "Test the Trigger Dependencies unlocked package." --packagetype Unlocked --path force-app --nonamespace --targetdevhubusername /*targeted org or username*/
 ```